jlevy/lft/lft.md

 But this observation has new relevance today with LLMs.

 LLMs are currently best implementing clear specifications.
-Product engineers can often give clear specifications.
+Product engineers usually have clear specifications for a feature.

-However, infrastructure engineers are solving problems for *other* engineers.
+However, it’s much harder to give specifications for infrastructure engineering because almost every hard decision is non-obvious and second order.
-It’s much harder to give specifications for infrastructure engineering because almost every hard decision is non-obvious, second order, and takes time (often years!) to observe.
+And it can takes time (often years!) to see if it worked out as intended.

 To a junior engineer, Java and Python may both seem perfectly fine for writing programs.
 Similarly, Postgres and MongoDB might seem like just two different ways to store data.